Altinn/altinn-din/README.md

 ## ChangeLog

-- 2019-11-20 - v2.0: Renamed D-DIN to Altinn-DIN to be able to do modifications.
+- 2019-11-20 - v2.0: Renamed D-DIN to Altinn-DIN to be able to do minor modifications.
 - 2017-10-26 - v1.0: First public release